Project-OpenBytes/portex/docs/source/schema/template_type.rst

          |  object
       -  True
       -  |  The declaration of template, use ``$params.<name>`` to indicate how different
-         |  parameters take affect in the template.
+         |  parameters take effect in the template.

    -  -  ``declaration.type``
       -  |  JSON